 Drug policies and their corresponding strategies and plans of action represent a political commitment that stimulates discussions and coordinated work between different state sectors and other key actors in order to achieve a comprehensive, effective, and collective response to the problem.
 Actors involved in the drug policymaking and implementation can work with legislators to craft a legal landscape that would help fill the possible gaps in the global legal architecture.

 In the area of drug policy formulation and implementation, there are multiple areas where policymakers, implementors, or legislators are either generating new legislation or updating their legal landscape.
-On many occasions, countries are unaware of similar legislation or procedures being used in neighboring countries.
+On many occasions, countries are unaware of similar legislation or procedures being used in neighbouring countries.
 INLOD would allow legislators and implementors to communicate with each other and, with new technology, be able to maximize resources and experience in the national, regional, and international areas furthering horizontal cooperation in this area.
-In this regard, for example, UNODC at the global level, or CICAD/OAS for instance at the regional level, provide a valuable political forum for dialogue and the development of policy and guidelines.
+In this regard, for example, UNODC at the global level, or OAS/CICAD for instance at the regional level, provide a valuable political forum for dialogue and the development of policy and guidelines.

 UN Toolkit on Synthetic Drugs – Legal Module